GCJMackenzie/Varia/README.md

 with Varia.sh VIP -h you should get information how to run the first module.

-We tested Varia on a linux enviroment, (not Mac yet).
+We tested Varia on a linux and Mac (10.13) enviroment.